Paris in January 2023 – Quick Guide by a Local

 The Taversée de Paris en Anciennes is one of the biggest events in Paris for old car amateurs.
 For a morning, the capital’s streets are invaded by vintage cars, motorbikes, bicycles, and buses, a crazy ride that finishes at Château de Vincennes.

-At the end of the parade, the cars stay parked for a while in the car park behind the château.
-It’s a great opportunity for photography amateurs to take cool pictures of beautiful vintage cars and chat about cars with their passionate owners.
+At the end of the parade, the cars stay parked in the car park behind the Château for a while.
+It’s an excellent opportunity for photography amateurs to take fantastic pictures of beautiful vintage vehicles and chat about cars with their passionate owners.

 PARIS MEN’S FASHION WEEK